Emma Putland

 Research Overview

-I am the Senior Research Associate for the project ‘Public Discourses of Dementia: Challenging stigma and promoting personhood’, led by Dr Gavin Brookes.
+I am currently the Senior Research Associate for the project ‘Public Discourses of Dementia: Challenging stigma and promoting personhood’, which is led by Dr Gavin Brookes.
 This project examines linguistic and visual representations of dementia across a range of contexts, combining corpus and multimodal approaches to discourse.
-My current role builds upon my doctoral research at the University of Nottingham, which uses focus groups and interviews to explore how people affected by dementia situate themselves in relation to different dementia discourses, both in conversation and when responding to visual and linguistic examples of dementia representations.
+My current role builds upon my doctoral research at the University of Nottingham (completed in May 2022), which used focus groups and interviews to explore how people affected by dementia might situate themselves in relation to different dementia discourses, both in conversation and when responding to visual and linguistic examples of dementia representations.
+I am currently building on this work with an open-access book, entitled Navigating Dementia and Society: Exploring how people affected by dementia negotiate and reshape popular discourses (this is due to be published by Bloomsbury at the end of 2025).

-Previously, I have taught on an undergraduate module, 'Language and Linguistics' (University of Nottingham, 2019-2020) and worked as a Research Assistant and Teaching Affiliate for Linguistic Profiling for Professionals (2017-18).
-I have also co-led the Nottingham Health Humanities Early Bird Researcher group, helped coordinate a peer mentoring programme for researchers (Adapt Together, University of Nottingham) and been the Production Editor for the postgraduate-led Journal of Languages, Texts, and Society (Issue 4).
+I have experience of lecturing at masters and undergraduate level at Lancaster University (Corpus Linguistics LING421 and LING103 Linguistics respectively).
+Previously, I also taught on an undergraduate module, 'Language and Linguistics' (University of Nottingham, 2019-2020) and worked as a Research Assistant and Teaching Affiliate for Linguistic Profiling for Professionals (2017-18).
+I co-led the Nottingham Health Humanities Early Bird Researcher group, helped coordinate a peer mentoring programme for researchers (Adapt Together, University of Nottingham) and was the Production Editor for the postgraduate-led Journal of Languages, Texts, and Society (Issue 4).